1. FC Köln: Decline and changes (2018–)

 Ahead of the 2018–19 season, Markus Anfang was appointed manager.
 While the club occupied the league's top spot for much of the season, Anfang was dismissed after a winless streak in April 2019.
-Only a week later, with André Pawlak having taken over as Anfang's successor, the team achieved promotion at first attempt with a 4–0 victory over Greuther Fürth.
+Only a week later, with André Pawlak having taken over as Anfang's successor, the team achieved promotion as champions at first attempt with a 4–0 victory over Greuther Fürth.
 Following an unsuccessful start to the 2019–20 season, which included a 3–2 cup defeat against 1.
 FC Saarbrücken, the club decided to terminate Achim Beierlorzer's contract on 9 November 2019.
 Sporting director Armin Veh, who weeks earlier had announced that he would not extend his contract with the club, was also dismissed from his position.
 On 18 November, former HSV manager Markus Gisdol was appointed to the club's head coaching position, while Horst Heldt was made sporting director.
 Under Gisdol, the team avoided relegation at the end of the season.

 During the majority of the 2020–21 season, Köln was involved in a relegation battle and occupied one of the bottom three places in the division.
 On 11 April 2021, after losing to relegation rival Mainz 05, Gisdol was dismissed from his position as head coach.
 The next day, the club presented Friedhelm Funkel as an interim coach who would take over head coaching duties until the end of the season.
 Funkel's side faced Holstein Kiel in the relegation playoffs.
 After losing 1–0 at home, his team recorded a 5–1 away win, enabling the club to retain its position in the Bundesliga.

 In March 2023, during the second half of the 2022–23 campaign, Köln were put under a two-window transfer embargo by FIFA's Dispute Resolution Chamber, having been found guilty of inducing a breach of contract without just cause while signing Jaka Čuber Potočnik from Olimpija Ljubljana in January 2022.
 As part of the same verdict, the club was also sentenced to pay Ljubljana a €51,750 compensation, in addition to training costs.
 Köln appealed the decision at the Court of Arbitration for Sport in Lausanne, which affirmed the embargo imposed by FIFA.

 In the 2023–24 Bundesliga season, Köln were relegated to the 2.
-Bundesliga after finishing second bottom on the table, but they immediately returned to Bundesliga in the next season.
+Bundesliga after finishing second bottom on the table, but they immediately returned to Bundesliga in the next season as champions of 2.
+Bundesliga.

+During the 2025-26 Bundesliga season, their first season back in the Bundesliga, Köln finished 14th.